mabartlett/TCSS422Notes/_topics/06_locks.md

 ### Michael & Scott Concurrent Queues

 In a **Michael and Scott concurrent queue**, there are two locks: one for the head and the other for the tail.
 This allows items to "be added and removed by separate threads at the same time."
-When we have only one item in such a queue, rather than having the head and tail point to the same node, the tail points to a dummy node.
+A dummy node separates the head and tail operations.
 The operations enqueue and dequeue are synchronized.
 Here's the procedure for enqueue:

 1. Determine if space can be allocated for the new node.
 2. If so, create a new node.